sofathitesh/doconce/doc/demos/quickref/quickref.md

 That is, the LaTeX expression appears to the left of a vertical bar (pipe symbol) and the more readable expression appears to the right.
 Both expressions are surrounded by dollar signs.
-Plain text formats and HTML will applied the expression to the right.

 Blocks of LaTeX mathematics are written within
 `!bt`